 8. ASIMO

 ASIMO was created by Honda.
-This bipedal robot can run, jump, pour drinks, and autonomously walk.
-It can distinguish voices and recognize faces.
+This bipedal robot can run, jump, pour drinks, and walk autonomously.
+Robots from Japan, like ASIMO, can distinguish voices and recognise faces.
 ASIMO can even use Japanese sign language.
-As of 2018, Honda has discontinued the production of ASIMO robots in order to use its technology to assist with more practical uses, such as for medicine.
+As of 2018, Honda has discontinued the production of ASIMO robots to use its technology to assist with more practical applications, such as in medicine.

 9. Hinotori

-Hinotori is a robot designed to replicate the movement of humans to assist in performing surgery.
-Surgeons can control Hinotori remotely while analyzing the 3D images during surgery.
+Hinotori is a robot designed to replicate human movements to assist in performing surgery.
+Surgeons can control Hinotori remotely while analysing the 3D images during surgery.
 As of now, it can only be used in Japan.

 Japanese medical robot successfully performed surgery for the first time, doctors praised "100% perfect score"